 Import Packages or Modules¶

 Importing a package or module in Python makes external functions and other elements (such as objects) of modules accessible in a script.
-The functions and other elements are stored within another Python file (.py) in some /site_packages/ folder (directory) of the interpreter environments.
+The functions and other elements are stored within another Python file (.py) in the site-packages folder (directory) of the interpreter environment.
 Thus, to use a non-standard package, it needs to be downloaded and installed first.
-Standard Python packages (e.g., os, math) are always accessible and other can be added with conda or pip (read more pip-installing).
+Standard Python packages (e.g., os, math) are always accessible, and others can be added with conda or pip (read more pip-installing).

 The os package provides basic system-terminal-like commands, for example, to manage folder directories.
 So let’s import this essential package: